openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

    ":ref:`transitioning-to-a-custom-environment:transitioning to a custom environment for systems development`" documents on the Yocto Project website.

--  *Project Workflow Could Be Confusing:* The `Yocto Project workflow <overview-manual/development-environment:the yocto project development environment>` could be confusing if you are used to traditional desktop and server software development.
+-  *Project Workflow Could Be Confusing:* The :ref:`Yocto Project workflow <overview-manual/development-environment:the yocto project development environment>` could be confusing if you are used to traditional desktop and server software development.